ramblingsofadev/docs/authorization.md

                 'cookie'
             )
         );

-        // Register a requirement handler
-        $this->withAuthorizationRequirementHandler(
-            $appBuilder,
-            RolesRequirement::class,
-            new RolesRequirementHandler()
-        );
     }
 }
 ```

-> **Note:** Can you can configure whether you want the authority to continue checking requirements after a failure by setting the `aphiria.authorization.continueOnFailure` [config setting](configuration.md#global-configuration) in the skeleton app's _config.php_.
+> **Note:** You can configure the authority to continue checking requirements after a failure by setting the `aphiria.authorization.continueOnFailure` [config setting](configuration.md#global-configuration) in the skeleton app's _config.php_.

 Then, any time you use the `#[AuthorizePolicy]` or `#[AuthorizeRoles]` attributes or `IAuthority`, you'll be able to use your policies.